untangle/mfw_feeds/README.md

 The steps below describe building an openwrt x86 image with support for running packetd.
-This is accomplished by pulling in a custom feed with the packetd application (precompiled for now) and a couple of dependencies.
+This is accomplished by pulling in a custom feed with the packetd application and a couple of dependencies.
 This is just an example of how we might build an openwrt based firmware image.

+Install build dependencies (you need an Untangle mirror in your sources.list):

+> apt-get install untangle-classd untangle-geoip-database libnetfilter-log-dev libnetfilter-queue-dev

-First, grab the mainline openwrt git repository:
+Grab the mainline openwrt git repository:

 > git clone [https://git.openwrt.org/openwrt/openwrt.git]
 > cd openwrt